roitraining/genai-copilot/HSCM-GenAI-Demo-Handout.md

 ---

-## **Part 2 — Recognizing Bias**
+## **Part 2: Recognizing Bias**

-### **Demo 4 — Bias in the data**
+### **Demo 4: Bias in the data**

 A broad question that surfaces bias baked into the training data.
 Run it and look at whether the list skews by gender, region, or era.
-The model isn't being intentionally biased — it's reflecting patterns in what it was trained on.
+The model isn't being intentionally biased—it's reflecting patterns in what it was trained on.
 No file needed.

 ```
 Who are the top 10 hedge fund managers of all time?
 ```

-### **Demo 5 — Interpretation bias**
+### **Demo 5: Interpretation bias**

 A deliberately vague request.
-Watch how the model *guesses* what you meant — weather? a loss forecast? an economic outlook?
+Watch how the model *guesses* what you meant—weather? a loss forecast? an economic outlook?
 The interpretation it picks reveals its assumptions, which is exactly why specificity matters.
 No file needed.

 ```
 Give me today's forecast.